billbreit/BitWiseApps/README.md

 **ioengine.py**: A prototype of an Event-Condition-Action engine to drive the IOMapper class.
 The status of this module is 'barely beta', if that.
 I have it set up to produce massive amounts of output, in sort of a 'visible engine' mode.
 Set your terminal scrollback to at least 1000 lines.

-It's a complicated little beast with lots of sharp edges and rough patches, but it runs well on Python ( partially runs on micropython, with a looong load times ).
+It's a complicated little beast with lots of sharp edges and rough patches, but it runs well on Python ( partially runs on micropython, with looong load times ).
 It demonstates what may be an useful application of binary indexing to build small logic engines.
 BIRM Technology ( Binary Indexing Run Mad ) !

  See the [IOEngine](https://github.com/billbreit/BitWiseApps/wiki/IOEngine) wiki page.